micoboyet/JavaScript-Helper-Functions/README.md

-# Dynamic Confirm Modal
+# JavaScript Helper Function

-Easy to use Confirm Modal created using JQuery and Bootstrap.
-Put events in every custom buttons on your web application.
+A compact javascript library for commonly used functions in web development.

 # Requirements
 This snippet uses a number of open source projects to work properly: